AjanaLarry/aws-bootcamp-cruddur-2023/journal/week1.md

-# Week 1 - Homework Challenges
+# Week 1 - App Containerization (Homework Challenges)

 This week, I containerized the frontend and backend applications that will serve the platform.
 Also, I completed all the Todo lists for the week.
 Below is a summary of the homework challenges: